Queen Creek Fire & Medical Reminds Residents to Use Caution when Cooking this Thanksgiving

 - If you have a pan fire, place a lid on the pan and turn off the burner.
-Never throw water or use a fire extinguisher on a pan fire.
+Never throw water on a pan fire.

 - If the fire does not go out or you don’t feel comfortable sliding a lid over the pan, get everyone out of your home.
 Call the fire department from outside.

 The Town of Queen Creek offers a free recycling program for cooking oil.
 Cooking oil should never be dumped down a drain or disposed of in the trash, garbage containers, dumpsters, or down the public sewage system.
 Cooking oil poured down the drain negatively affects water quality and can cost thousands of dollars in sewer repairs from pipe blockages.
 Placing oil in your trash or recycling carts leads to contamination and spillage.
 It also has the potential to cause cart fires or fires in the collection vehicles.

 Residents can recycle used cooking oil at no charge at the Town’s year-round grease collection site, Fire Station 2 located at 24787 S. Sossaman Road.